 Both phones have an in-display fingerprint sensor.
 Both also use OnePlus’s OxygenOS and Android 10.
 There’s not a ton of bloatware on OnePlus 8 Pro, and it includes support for Dark Mode 2.0, which adds a dark mode to many popular apps that don’t natively support it.
 Finally, the OnePlus 8 Pro officially has an IP68 water and dust resistance rating, compared to no such rating at all on the OnePlus 7T Pro.

 When it launched, the OnePlus 7T Pro had a starting price of £699 (~$762).
 That price point, while still higher than previous OnePlus phones, still made the OnePlus 7T Pro more affordable compared to other flagship devices with most of the same specs.
 If you wanted to get the limited McLaren Edition, with 12GB of RAM and 256GB of storage, you had to pay much more.
-It’s sold by T-Mobile for $899.
+It’s sold by T-Mobile for $699, after a $200 price cut.

 The OnePlus 8 Pro is definitely much more expensive from the jump compared to the standard OnePlus 7T Pro.
-It starts at $899 with 128GB of storage and at $999 with 256GB of storage.
+It normally starts at $899 with 128GB of storage and at $999 with 256GB of storage.
 That may turn off many people who expect something with a lower price from OnePlus.
 However, compared to the normal price of Samsung’s Galaxy S20 Plus ($1,199), the OnePlus 8 Pro still offers a lot of value.
+Recently, the company cut the price of the phone by $100; the phone is now starting at $799 with 128GB of storage and at $899 with 256GB of storage.

 Will you be upgrading to the OnePlus 8 Pro if you have the OnePlus 7T Pro?